 2005 – LEARN VISUAL BASIC was updated to Visual Basic 2005.
 VISUAL J# EXPRESS FOR KIDS and BEGINNING VISUAL J# was released for Microsoft Visual J# Express.

-2006 – The Seattle Times recognized Lou’s Introduction to Visual Basic course that he taught at the University of Washington.
+2006 – The Seattle Times recognized Lou’s Visual Basic course that he taught at the University of Washington for over a decade.

 2007 – KID GAMES WITH VISUAL BASIC EXPRESS was written for Microsoft Visual Basic Express 2005.
 KID GAMES WITH VISUAL C# EXPRESS was written for Microsoft Visual C# Express 2005.
 LEARN VISUAL C# was developed for Visual C# 2005.
 VISUAL BASIC AND DATABASES and VISUAL C# AND DATABASES were both written as intermediate college-level courses for Visual Basic and C# 2005 applications using Microsoft Access and SQL Databases.
 Lou was invited by Microsoft to write an article on Visual Basic Express forms development for the Microsoft Developer Network (MSDN).
 Lou also taught a virtual MSDN Online Webcast: Introduction to Windows Forms Applications Using Visual Basic Express Edition (Level 200) on Microsoft’s MSDN World Wide Events.